paul90/wiki-plugin-line-dat/ReadMe.md

-# Federated Wiki (experimental) - Line Plugin
+# Federated Wiki - Line Plugin

-*This federated wiki plugin is part of an experimental code refactoring, which is very much a work in progress.
-See [WardCunningham/Smallest-Federated-Wiki](https://github.com/WardCunningham/Smallest-Federated-Wiki) (ruby), or [WardCunningham/wiki](https://github.com/WardCunningham/wiki) (node), for the current stable versions.*

 This is the *line* example from the [d3](http://mbostock.github.com/d3/)  distribution.